Aniangelsuperbat1/code-every-day/2021/July/log.md

 **Thoughts**: I am finally applying to more jobs everyday and getting at least some responses.
 Got a phone screen soon!

 ### Sat. july 16th 2021

 **Today's Progress**: Today was a good day.
 Went through Grokking algorithms book to refresh myself.
 Keep on trucking on.

 **Thoughts**: More good days ahead.

 ### Tues. july 20th 2021

 **Today's Progress**: Getting responses from companies!!!
 Also applied to more jobs!

 **Thoughts**: More good days ahead.

 ### Tues. july 26th 2021

 **Today's Progress**: Got rejected from a job in the second round.
 I really wanted this job too.
 I am ok, but it still hurts.

 **Thoughts**: More good days ahead.
 Got to just keep moving forward.

 ### Mon.
 August 2nd 2021

 **Today's Progress**: Applied to jobs and studied more

 **Thoughts**: I am applying to more jobs everyday but getting nowhere.
 Some phone screen and some take home tests but not moving forward as much as I want.
 Better fays to come though.

+### Tues.
+August 3rd 2021

+**Today's Progress**: Went back to basics of Python and JavaScript.
+Applied to more jobs as well.

+**Thoughts**: I am at a good place now.
+Getting responses and studying a lot more.